 The Corporation purchased 19 properties in fiscal 2015, the majority occurring in the last four months of 2015.
-2016 Q1 and Q2 represent the first full quarters of owning all of these stores.
+2016 Q1, Q2 and Q3 represent the first full quarters of owning all of these stores.
+In the current fiscal year, SVI has added 11 stores, 9 closing in the latter half of Q3.